 Recruitment automation tools range from $15/user/month to $100,000+/year - and pricing transparency varies wildly.
 Here’s a consolidated view so you can filter by budget before investing time in demos.

-The gap between accessible and enterprise is stark.
-Pin's free tier and $100/mo starting price sits at one end.
+Accessible and enterprise pricing sit at opposite ends of the spectrum.
+Pin’s free tier and $100/mo starting price sits at one end.
 Enterprise platforms like Phenom ($100K+/yr) and iCIMS sit at the other.
-For most recruiting teams and agencies, the right tool lives between $100 and $600/month - enterprise platforms only make sense at enterprise scale.
+Most recruiting teams and agencies will find their best fit between $100 and $600/month - enterprise platforms only make sense at enterprise scale.

 How to Choose the Right Recruitment Automation Tool

-• If you need conversational screening at scale: Paradox (Olivia) or Humanly handle high-volume screening through chatbots.
-But you'll need a separate sourcing tool to fill the pipeline.
+- For conversational screening at scale: Paradox (Olivia) or Humanly handle high-volume screening through chatbots.
+You’ll need a separate sourcing tool to fill the pipeline, though.

-The data is clear: automation doesn't just save time - it multiplies output.
-Teams that automate fill 64% more roles with 33% more candidates per recruiter.
-The question isn't whether to automate, but how much of your workflow you're willing to leave manual.
+Automation doesn’t just save time - it multiplies output.
+Teams that adopt it fill 64% more roles with 33% more candidates per recruiter.
+Automation pays.
+What separates top-performing recruiting teams isn’t whether they automate - it’s which steps they automate first.
+Don’t ask whether to automate; ask how much of your workflow you’re willing to leave manual.

 Frequently Asked Questions